braze-inc/braze-docs/_docs/_api/basics.md

 ### REST API key permissions

 API key permissions are permissions you can assign a user or group to limit their access to certain API calls.
+To view your list of API key permissions, go to **Settings** > **API Keys** under **Setup and Testing**, and select your API key.

 {% tabs %}
 {% tab User Data %}